Public Benefits Planning

-One of the main area of planning centers around ALTCS, a program which can help pay for long-term and acute care for the elderly and disabled.
+One of the main areas of planning centers around ALTCS, a program which can help pay for long-term and acute care for the elderly and disabled.
 There are three criteria used to determine whether a person qualifies: medical need, current income, and resources available to the patient.

 To qualify medically, a person must be evaluated via a pre-admission screening (“PAS”).
-The evaluation will determine whether the person can perform activities of daily living on his or her own or needs assistance to perform tasks such as bathing, eating, walking, toileting and dressing.
+The evaluation will determine whether the person can perform activities of daily living on his or her own or needs assistance to perform tasks such as bathing, eating, walking, toileting, and dressing.

 A person’s gross monthly income cannot exceed certain levels, depending on marital status, which are adjusted annually.
 If a person’s income is too high, it may be possible to set up a trust to become eligible.